Scabies in Children

 It can also cause thickening and scaling of the skin.

 When should I call my child's healthcare provider?

 Scabies needs treatment.
 It is important that your child be examined for scabies.

-If your child has intense itching with a red rash, call his or her healthcare provider.
+If your child has intense itching with a red rash, call their healthcare provider.

-- Scabies is an infestation of mites that happens mostly in children and young adults.
+Scabies is a very contagious infestation of mites that happens mostly in children

 are sleeping together in the same bed or have close personal contact.